vickmuir/vpc-on-classic-block-storage/block_storage_is_attach_cli.md

 {:table: .aria-labeledby="caption"}

 # Attaching a block storage volume by using the CLI
-{: #attaching-block-storage-cli}
+{: #attaching-block-storage-cli-gen1}

-A {{site.data.keyword.block_storage_is_short}} volume attachment connects a {{site.data.keyword.block_storage_is_short}} volume to a virtual server instance.
-Each instance can have [many volume attachments](/docs/vpc-on-classic-block-storage?topic=vpc-on-classic-block-storage-attaching-block-storage#vol-attach-limits), but a single volume attachment connects one volume to one instance.
+A block storage volume attachment connects a volume to a virtual server instance.
+Each instance can have [many volume attachments](/docs/vpc-on-classic-block-storage?topic=vpc-on-classic-block-storage-attaching-block-storage-gen1#vol-attach-limits-gen1), but a single volume attachment connects one volume to one instance.
 {:shortdesc}

 ## Before you begin
-{: #before-attaching-block-storage-cli}
+{: #before-attaching-block-storage-cli-gen1}

 1. Make sure that you downloaded, installed, and initialized the following CLI plug-ins:
     * {{site.data.keyword.cloud_notm}} CLI